prazink/wpreactgatsby/README.md

 <p>Query Wordpress data with GraphQL using the GraphQL browser tool.</p>

-<p>Setting up and deploying a live website using Netlify that re-builds our static web pages every time we update content in our Wordpress backend.</p>
+<p>Setting up and deploying a live website using Netlify that re-builds the static web pages every time we update content in the Wordpress backend.</p>